 Grants are for between £1,000 – £5,000.

-Please apply by Wednesday 14th February 2018 for your application to be considered by the next decision panel.
+Please apply by date TBC for your application to be considered by the next decision panel.

 Youth social action has huge potential to create enjoyable opportunities and skills development for young people, benefitting local people and places.